Skip to content

 The execution flow of the old version's hashing algorithm was as follows:

-1. Render all modules except for dynamic imports and import.meta chunk references.
+1. Render all modules, excluding dynamic imports and import.meta chunk references

-2. Calculate content hashes for all modules in the chunk based on this.
+2. Calculate the content hash for all modules in each chunk based on the above

-3. Extend the hash by considering all known dependencies and potential dynamic content added to the chunk wrapper.
+3. Extend the hash: consider all known dependencies + potential dynamic content added to the chunk wrapper

-5. Render the chunk wrapper containing all static imports and exports.
+5. Render chunk wrappers (containing all static imports and exports)

 Existing Issues: